-A PG-Plus application (see Figure 1) provides bidirectional transport of multiple DS0s, over a single, unconditioned wire pair using HDSL technology.
+A PG-Plus system provides bidirectional transport of multiple DS0s over a single, unconditioned wire pair using HDSL technology.
 Using an existing cable, PG-Plus provides for higher bandwidth needs of residential and business customers by providing multiple POTS interfaces on a single HDSL twisted-pair wire.
-A typical configuration of PG-Plus application consists of:
+Figure 1 shows a minimally configured PG-Plus system that consists of one COTS, one COLU, and one RT.